HobnobMancer/cazy_webscraper/README.md

 `--pdb`, `-p` - Enable retrieval of PDB accessions.
 Default, PDB accessions not retrieved.

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

+`--delete_old_ec_relationships` - Boolean, delete old Genbanks-EC number relationships - For those proteins in the local db for whom data is downloaded from UniProt, compare the current links between the proteins in the Genbanks table and EC numbers in the Ecs table.
+Delete Genbanks-Ecs relationships that are not longer listed in the respective protein records in UniProt.

+`--delete_old_ecs` - Boolean, delete EC number - Delete EC numbers that are not linked to any proteins listed in the Genbanks table.
+These can arise from multiple retrievals of data from the UniProt data over a period of time during UniProt records have been updated.

+`--delete_old_pdb_relationships` - Boolean, delete old Genbanks-PDB relationships - For those proteins in the local db for whom data is downloaded from UniProt, compare the current links between the proteins in the Genbanks table and PDB accessions in the Pdbs table.
+Delete Genbanks-Pdbs relationships that are not longer listed in the respective protein records in UniProt.

+`--delete_old_pdbs` - Boolean, delete PDB accessions - Protein relationships that are no longer listed in UniProt, i.e. an PDB accessions that are no longer included in UniProt but is in the local database.
+If set to TRUE these relationships will be DELETED from the database.

 `--use_uniprot_cache` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
 This file part of the cache created by `cw_get_uniprot_data`.
 This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)